Rahul4dev/React-Learnings/README.md

   -  [HTPP_Request](https://github.com/Rahul4dev/React-Learnings/tree/HTTP_Requests) to send get and post request
   -  [Forms And Inputs](https://github.com/Rahul4dev/React-Learnings/tree/FormsAndInput) with custom Hooks and Validation logic
   -  [Food Delivery App](https://github.com/Rahul4dev/React-Learnings/tree/FoodDeliveryApp) using all the above learnings.
-  - [Forms and Input](https://github.com/Rahul4dev/React-Learnings/tree/FormsAndInput) of React and Components which are custom based and can be created to make it more responsive and reactive.
+  - [Forms and Input](https://github.com/Rahul4dev/React-Learnings/tree/FormsAndInput) of React and Components which are custom-based and can be created to make it more responsive and reactive.
   - [React Router](https://github.com/Rahul4dev/React-Learnings/tree/eventsProject_React_Router) using another package to enhance the functionalities and productivity of React.
 Using a router and its different hooks makes the React application multipage and content-oriented.
   - [Authentication](https://github.com/Rahul4dev/React-Learnings/tree/Authentication) is an enhancement in the router project where we are adding auth functionality and route protection technique so that we can render and show content conditionally based on the user's authentication status.